 Over the last 20 years The poppy has become a brand, in the new language of the market, it is protected and trademarked.
-In the 1970s we used to buy from a thin old chap in the precinct of my home town.
+In the 1970s, back home, we used to buy them from a thin old chap in the precinct of my home town.
 He had a beret, medals and one leg.
 It is fundamentally the same cheap red paper and green plastic thing.
-That black button made of Haig’s distilled guilt holding it together. the words on the centre and an added leaf are the only change.
-Yet it feels ever more removed from then, it feels like it’s been remilitarised is being used as a weapon itself, a weapon against those who choose to remember how they want to, not how they are supposed to.
+That black button made of Haig’s distilled guilt holding it together.
+The words on the centre and an added leaf are the only change.
+Yet it feels ever more removed from then, it feels as if it’s been remilitarised; is being used as a weapon itself, a weapon against those who choose to remember how they want to, not how they are expected to.

 I think what has bothered me most this week is we see the commentators in the media and the government itself have taken the poppy too.
 They are using it to beat people who choose not to wear one, who choose not to remember in the government approved manner, the quid-in-a-bucket’s worth of ‘lest we forget’, state sanctioned cost of remembrance.
 It’s not just the poppy either, it’s the processes you use to remember.
 You have to do it right, you have to bow exactly the right amount at the war memorial, the media says so.
 You must ‘remember them’ how the state tells you to or someone will try and make a stick out of it to beat you with.
 Yet we live in a world where economics shape the battle landscape.
 Stocks and shares declare the next war.

 In 2014 I bought half a dozen paper poppies.
 All come on handy non-denominational sticks to push into the soil of the Western Front.
-Some were for family, some were for relatives of friends I’d promised to say hello to and some where ‘spares’.
+Some were for family, some were for relatives of friends I’d promised to say hello to, and some where ‘spares’.
 These are for complete strangers, just unknown men dead in the fields.
 It seems stupid I understand that, the dead don’t see or feel, they don’t know; we do it for ouselves in some tacit little acknowledgement of their existence, a hope maybe of the same.
 But it is also a nod at the hidden story, the life that stopped and made everything different back then, a perhaps faceless act for someone who didn’t get to go home.
 It was what it always should have been, flowers on a grave.
 We stopped and thought and stood then knelt and pushed these things into the loam and stood and looked and thought some more, then we moved on along the lines.
 I chose not to wear one.
 I know, I have no shame obviously, how could I etc. It appears I could be berated online or in the street for it because it’s okay now to poppy shame people making a different choice, be it the colour of the thing or wearing one at all.

 Yesterday I saw several variations of this.
 The worst was a public figures berated for choosing not to stand in a particular spot.
 He has his own reasons.
 He chose not to blindly follow what is expected.
 I saw the words ‘lack of respect’ waved in his face for it.
 Low value snide and ignorant point-scoring at best.
 We all have our reasons to do things the way we do and why shouldn’t we be allowed to do it, do we really have to conform so exactly to not offend a newly discovered government and media line.
 How absurd is this?
 And the type of people who come up with this fatuous reasoning obviously think nothing of the personal story, the why and wherefore of how we all individually remember, of who we are remembering or how we do it.
 In fact even if we choose not to, why so much angst?
 There are reasons.
 The argument will usually come from the same people who turn out weary lines about people fighting for our freedom, yet want to remove the choice about how we should only express it unless it conforms to how they think we should.